 Visit the International Students section on our website to find out the latest news and everything you need to know about studying in Malaysia.

-While SPM may be close, actually sitting down and opening a book to study can be extremely difficult.
-Did you know however that studying doesn't have to be the snooze fest most students make it out to be?
-Sure, studying can be boring and sleep-inducing, but that's just because you're doing it wrong.
-That’s right, there are wrong ways to study, and you may just have been guilty of it.
-Don’t worry though, here are 5 crazy ways to get your study mode back on, and just in time for that final exam.
+While SPM may be around the corner, trying to pick up a book and sitting down to study can be really difficult to do.
+However, did you know that studying doesn't have to be the tedious chore that most students make it seem?
+Sure, studying can be really dull and can easily make you sleep, but that's because you're not doing it right.
+Yes, there are incorrect methods to study, and you might have been doing it the wrong way for most of it.
+Not to worry, though, here are 5 crazy ways for you to get you back in your study mode, just in time for that final exam.

 Image via cnn.com

-Yeah, we know.
-Weird, right?
-You were forewarned that this list would be weird though, and this is just the beginning.
-The next time you're studying, however, instead of sitting down at your study table, or fatally, lying down on your bed (gasps!), stand up, clasp your book in both hands, and pace up and down.
-The blood will be flowing that bit better, giving your brain juice to keep chugging that much longer.
-Sill not convinced?
-Try it for 5 minutes, and we can almost guarantee you’ll never study the same way again.
+Yes, we know.
+Pretty weird tip, right?
+You were warned that this list would be weird, though, which is only just the beginning.
+Try it out the next time you're studying.
+Instead of sitting down at the table to study, or even worse, laying down on your bed, pick up the book in both hands and walk up and down the room.
+Your blood will be flowing better, allowing your brain juice to keep flowing for much longer.
+Are you still unconvinced?
+Try it out for like 5 minutes, and we can almost guarantee you that you won't study the same way again.

-Did you know that Spotify actually has a genre of tunes titled ‘Study'?
-While listening to Linkin Park and Flo Rida may make you think you're getting your study on, more often than not, that's your brain just fooling you into thinking you are.
-Slower, more soothing music with less familiar lyrics is always better to help students concentrate on what's in front of them.
-Here are a few examples to get you started:
+Did you know that Spotify has a specific genre of music labelled 'Study'?
+While listening to your favourite artists like Beyonce or Kendrick Lamar might make you think you're making good progress in your studying, most of the time, that's just your brain tricking you into thinking you are.
+Slower, more relaxing music with lower beats per minute (BPM) is always better to help students concentrate on what's in front of them.
+Here are some of our favourite study playlists to help you study:

 Image via blumhouse.com